carlessole/hello_ppa_training/REPORT.md

 This message must be printed to **standard output (STDOUT)**, so `debian/testing.sh` can not be reused.

 1. Create a [maintainer script](https://www.debian.org/doc/debian-policy/ch-binary.html#prompting-in-maintainer-scripts) that runs during installation.
-We will use the `postinst` script, which is executed after the package is installed.
+`postinst` script is the used one, which is executed after the package is installed.
 Create or edit `debian/postinst`:

     ```bash